joestubbs/coe379L-sp24/docs/unit02/linear_classification.rst

 1. Describe the classification problem.
 2. Describe at a high level the linear classifier.
-3. Describe the training, testing and validation phases.
+3. Describe the training and testing phases.
-4. Recognize when overfitting has occurred.
+4. Plot and interpret a decision matrix to understand model performance.

 Introduction
 ------------